tethysplatform/tethys/docs/installation.rst

 .. tip::

-    If conda is taking too long to solve the Tethys environment, try using the [experimental libmamba solver](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community):
+    If conda is taking too long to solve the Tethys environment, try using the `experimental libmamba solver <https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community>`_:

     .. code-block:: bash